Threat classifications play an important role in monitoring biodiversity and informing conservation actions.

 A further 17 species were identified that had not been assessed in the NZTCS.

-Otago was identified with 40 vascular plant species that are regional endemics, meaning they are only found in the region.
+Otago was identified with 39 vascular plant species that are regional endemics, meaning they are only found in the region.
 Of these endemic taxa, 31 have heightened risks of extinction nationally (Nationally Threatened or Nationally At Risk categories).
 A total of 330 species were identified as having national strongholds in Otago (where 20% of the population are found in a region).
-This includes 187 taxa with a heightened risk of extinction nationally.
+Of these taxa with national strongholds, this includes 218 taxa with a heightened risk of extinction nationally.

 ORC completed this update of the regional conservation of indigenous vascular plants in 2025, in conjunction with a panel of experts including John Barkla, Brian Rance, Dr Geoff Rogers, Richard Ewans, and Dr Mike Thorsen.